YouTube - SE5 Biplane

 Although the SE5 biplane first flew in November of 1916, its deployment was delayed when it was found that the windscreen obscured the pilot's forward vision.
 These were eventually removed.
 Another issue delaying the full deployment of the aircraft was a shortage of engines.

 Once the SE5 biplane was deployed in sufficient numbers, it was found that the fighter was capable of besting the top German aircraft.

 A total of over 5,200 SE5 biplane aircraft were produced prior to the end of World War One.
 After the war, the aircraft were exported throughout the British Empire and many were sold for civilian use.

-The SE5 biplane is available as an all foam kit from the Flite Test Store.
-Its wingspan is 24 in. with a weight, without battery, of around 9 oz.
+The RC SE5 biplane all foam kit from the Flite Test Store wingspan is 24 in. with a weight, without battery, of around 9 oz.
 It needs your 2300 kV motor turning a 6 x 4.5 propeller, electronics, and 2 3/4 in. wheels.